 Appointed to the CPS Serious Crime Panel at Level 3

 Lord Justice Holker Award holder, Gray's Inn.

 Viscount Sankey scholar, Jesus College, University of Oxford.

 R v Romaine and Others at St Albans CC was a case where the Crown alleged that five defendants were involved in a conspiracy to commit grievous bodily harm with intent.
 After a nine week trial Derek Johashen and Samuel Skinner’s client was found not guilty of all charges.
-They were instructed by Spartans Law, Luton.
-The case arose out of Bedfordshire Police’s operation Kruse into gang-related offending in Bedford:
+The case arose out of Bedfordshire Police’s operation Kruse into gang-related offending in Bedford: Click Here

-Prosecuting in R v Gary Gardner at Leicester, where the defendant was convicted of defrauding the son of the murdered soldier Lee Rigby.
+Samuel prosecuted in R v Gary Gardner at Leicester, where the defendant was convicted of defrauding the son of the murdered soldier Lee Rigby.
+Click Here

 Education and Qualifications